stormpath/stormpath-framework-spec/registration.md

 * A list of fields, as defined by `stormpath.web.register.form.fields`, and ordered by `stormpath.web.register.form.fieldOrder`.
 Fields should only be in the list if their `enabled` property is `true`.
 As such the enabled property can be omitted from each list element.
+Any enabled fields not in `fieldOrder` should be appended to the end of the list.

 * A list of providers, such as social providers or SAML providers.
 Providers are found by looking at the account store mappings of the specified